VisTrails/tej/README.rst

     $ tej delete user@server.hostna.me --id example_job
     Deleted job 'example_job'

-Of course none of this is implemented yet, so it's all subject to change.
-Feel free to give me your opinion on these or direct me your feature requests.
+Note that this is still alpha software.
+The command-line interface, in particular, is likely to evolve.
+Feel free to give me your opinion on it or direct me your feature requests/patches on Github.

 Name
 ----